Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 Dangers of Losing Too Much Fat and Weight

-Serena Benali, registered dietitian and founder of In Good Nutrition, says that losing a significant amount of weight at a rapid pace could mean you were in a long-term calorie deficit.
+Serena Benali, registered dietitian and founder of In Good Nutrition, says that losing a significant amount of weight at a rapid pace could mean you are in a long-term calorie deficit.

 The body then responds to this by lowering metabolic rate to conserve energy, making it harder to lose weight and easier to regain weight in the future.